Chart Color Schemes

 Bellevue Heights is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Bellevue Heights' dwelling structure, assessed in the latest Census, consisted of 86.7% houses and 13.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 78.8% houses and 21.2% other dwellings.
-Home ownership in Bellevue Heights was at 40.9%, similar to Adelaide metro's level.
-The remaining dwellings were mortgaged (39.5%) or rented (19.6%).
-The median monthly mortgage repayment in the area was $1,733, lower than Adelaide metro's average of $1,992.
-The median weekly rent figure was $330, slightly below Adelaide metro's $335.
-Nationally, Bellevue Heights' mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Bellevue Heights' dwelling structure, as per the latest Census, comprised 86.7% houses and 13.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+Adelaide metro had 78.8% houses and 21.2% other dwellings.
+Home ownership in Bellevue Heights was 40.9%, with mortgaged dwellings at 39.5% and rented ones at 19.6%.
+The median monthly mortgage repayment was $1,733, below Adelaide metro's average of $1,992.
+Median weekly rent in Bellevue Heights was $330, compared to Adelaide metro's $335.
+Nationally, Bellevue Heights' mortgage repayments were lower than the Australian average of $1,863 and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing